RedPitaya/RedPitaya/doc/appsFeatures/apps-featured/vna/appVNA.rst

 .. admonition:: Credits

-    | Original developer of the vector network analyzer STEMlab application is Pavel Demin.
+    | Original developer of the vector network analyzer RedPitaya application is Pavel Demin.
     | Repositories used by our builds:

         * https://github.com/RedPitaya/red-pitaya-notes